Luke Donald: Continued 2011 season form and World No.1

 Donald continued his early-season form at The Heritage at Harbour Town Golf Links when he held the lead going into final round with Jim Furyk.
 With the pressure of knowing that he would become the new world number 1, he shot a one under par 70 to finish tied with American Brandt Snedeker, who fired a 64 (−7).
 In the playoff, both players birdied the first hole and then parred the second hole.
 However, at the third extra hole, Donald made bogey when his chip ran narrowly past the outside edge of the hole, giving Snedeker the win with a par.

 Donald continued his excellent match play form in May, reaching the final of the Volvo World Match Play Championship, which he eventually lost 2&1 to fellow Englishman Ian Poulter.
 He knew that had he had won this tournament he would have gone to world number one for the first time in his career.
 Donald had previously beaten Ross Fisher, Charl Schwartzel and Martin Kaymer to reach the final; however, he did not add the Volvo World Match Play title to his WGC-Accenture Match Play title he won earlier in the year.
-This defeat ended Donald's run of 14 consecutive match play wins.

 In May 2011, Donald beat Lee Westwood in a playoff to win the European Tour's flagship event, the BMW PGA Championship at the Wentworth Club.
 This was Donald's fifth victory on the European Tour and in the process achieving one of the game's highest accolades of becoming the world number one.
 Westwood had entered the tournament as number one in the world and the sudden-death playoff at the end of 72 holes provided a subplot of world numbers one and two contesting for the championship.
 On the first playoff hole, the par-five 18th, after both laying up with their second shots, Donald played a pitch for his third shot to leave himself a putt of no more than six feet for birdie.
 Westwood's approach shot to the green spun back into the water hazard.
 Westwood chipped out from the drop zone and made double bogey, leaving Donald to hole out for a birdie to win the title and become the new world number one.
 Donald was the third Englishman to hold the number one position in the Official World Golf Ranking since its inception in 1986.